w3c-fedid/FedCM/explainer/HOWTO.md

+# HOWTO

+This article explains how to try out FedCM in Google Chrome.

 We will do our best to keep these instructions up to date as protocol and API changes occur.
 It will subsequently roll into downstream channels, but with lag in functionality and bug fixes since this is under development.